slepkin/slepkin.github.io/README.md

 ## Hi, I'm Simon.

-I started my engineering career in 2013 at [Upstart](https://www.upstart.com/), building it up from 4 engineers to 400.
+I started my engineering career in 2013 at Upstart, building it up from 4 engineers to 400.
 I’ve contributed, led, or managed in Product, Data, and Platform Engineering teams.
-I created and executed an org-wide internship program, and I’ve coached a variety of engineers 1:1, from fresh bootcamp grads to industry veterans.
+I created and executed an org-wide internship program, and I’ve coached numerous engineers 1:1, from fresh bootcamp grads to industry veterans.

 I’m energized by helping engineers who struggle to be heard.
-Maybe you’re afraid to ask questions, or maybe your questions never get answered.
-Maybe you have great ideas, but no one else in your organization seems to care.
+If you're early in your career, I can help you push through Imposter Syndrome, ask questions that get better responses, and ramp up quickly.
+If you're mid- or senior-level, I can teach you how to influence without authority, and change how your peers and leads think of you.

-It's easy to find a coworker or instructor to help you with the technical challenges, but frequently our problems boil down to a failure in communication.
-Depending on your circumstances, I can help you clarify your arguments, view things from the perspective of those you clash with, or find a different path that can get you what you want.
+It's easy to find a coworker or instructor to help you with the technical challenges, but frequently our problems boil down to a failure in soft skills.
+A good manager can help, but most managers are juggling hundreds of balls and can't spend that much time on one engineer.
+I've been there, and I can help you push through it.

 ## Contact